BackEnjoy Dancing Better

 Bernard Bentley -- Fallibroome 2, 1965.

-For me the appropriate step would be a skip-change for the first half, a walk for the rest (which is several short movements) and then a skip-change for the final three changes of a circular hey.
+For me the appropriate step would be a skip-change for the first half, a walk for the rest (which is several short movements) and then a skip-change for the final three changes.
 I'm not dogmatically saying that's right, and in Henry Playford's day the whole thing would have been danced with steps, but that's my suggestion.

 Knowing where you're going: during the walkthrough you should realise that at the end of A1 you're progressed and at the end of A2 you're back where you started.
 Do you realise that sort of thing?
 Or do you just blindly do what the caller says without any awareness of the pattern?!
 At the end of B1 you're again back where you started; the three changes give the progression right at the end.